yao-laboratory/metaIMP/README.md

 To download metaIMP from Github, use : git clone https://github.com/yao-laboratory/metaIMP

-After the repo is cloned, user can run the following shell script to install their custom python environment
+After the repo is cloned, user can run the following shell script to install their custom python environment.
+Note: Users must have 'conda' and 'mamba' installed in their systems before proceeding with installation.
+This is a prerequisite.
 ```
 export $USER_ENVIRONMENT